anttiviljami/product-engineer-manifesto/README.md

 <div>&nbsp;</div>
 </div>

-We consider ourselves _Builders_ first, software engineers second.
+It is our responsibility as builders to first seek to understand the problem, before diving into solutions.

-Our craft combines _Product Thinking_ with technical execution.
+Our craft combines _Product Thinking_ with great technical execution.

-We concern ourselves with matters of design and quality in the technical, aesthetic, and business domains, taking an active part in each to shape the product and empower others to do the same.
+We concern ourselves with design, technical, and business domains;

-We take great professional pride in our products as a whole and refuse to limit ourselves to technical-only roles in our teams.
+taking an active part in each to shape the product and empower others to do the same.

-Our shared goal is simply to build great products, and recognize that achieving this requires builders who deeply understand the customer's needs.
+We take great professional pride in the products we ship and refuse to limit ourselves to technical-only roles in our teams.

 ## The Product Engineer Mindset

 In our work as _Product Engineers_, we have come to value:

 - **Continuous delivery of working software** over promises and estimations
-- **Asking why** to deeply understand the customer problem before diving into code
+- **Asking why** to understand the customer problem before diving into code
 - **Customer collaboration and feedback** over tickets and second-hand knowledge
 - **Teamwork and communication** over picking up tasks and working in isolation
-- **Using the product ourselves** over relying on others to test our software
+- **Testing the product ourselves** over relying on others (especially our users) to find issues
-- **Strategic thinking** and understanding the market and context you're operating in
+- **Domain knowledge and ownership** over outsourcing strategic thinking to someone else

 ## The Product Engineer Checklist